zzhang0123/SpyDust/README.md

 ## History

 - **Version 1.0.0**: Initial release of SpyDust, introducing comprehensive grain shape modeling, updated physical processes, and degeneracy analysis tools.

+## TODO (Future Versions)
+- Get rid of numba.
+Use jax instead.
-- **Future Versions**: Upcoming releases will include an SED fitting tool and improved grain rotation models.
+- Future upgrades will include features such as the SED fitting tool (based on perturbation statistics tools like moment expansion) and improve the treatment of the grain rotation distribution.

 ---